 - Apply reasonable and proportionate time limits to any stages of the procurement

 - Assess successful bidder(s) to identify any instances where mandatory exclusion grounds may apply.

 There is no set procedure laid down for the conduct of LTR procurement processes other than the requirements above and Organisations are largely free to use the tools, techniques and procedures of their choice when following the LTR.
-Importantly, a procedure must be developed by procurement officers, set out in the contract notice and subsequently followed.
-The approach must be determined on a case by case basis and in each instance be proportionate and appropriate to the scale and type of procurement process being conducted.
+Importantly, a procedure must be developed by buyers, set out in the contract notice and subsequently followed.
+The approach must be determined on a case-by-case basis and in each instance be proportionate and appropriate to the scale and type of procurement process being conducted.

 While Organisations are largely free to use the tools, techniques and indeed procedures of their choice when following the LTR, you must use an approach that is proportionate and appropriate to the scale and type of procurement process being conducted.

-Procurement Officers must ensure that any award is made on the basis of MEAT and not based on price alone.
-Furthermore it remains necessary for all procedures to include fundamental considerations such as fair work matters, community benefits and sustainable procurement.
+Buyers must ensure that any award is made on the basis of the most economically advantageous tender (MEAT) and not based on price alone.
+Furthermore it remains necessary for all procedures to include fundamental considerations such as Fair Work First, community benefits and sustainable procurement.